Skip to main content

 Footsteps of Leopold Bloom Walking Tour

-This tour is ideal for fans of Ulysses and for those who want a truly immersive Joycean experience.
+This tour is ideal for fans of Ulysses and for those who want to learn more about Dublin, ‘the heart of the Hibernian metropolis.’

 This tour is offered every Friday at 11 AM.